HaoZou-csu/ECSG/readme.md

 ```

 ## Input
-This project provides two feature processing schemes, and the corresponding inputs are different.
+This project provides two feature processing schemes,  each with different input requirements.
 #### 1、Feature Processing at Runtime
 In this scheme, users need to provide a CSV file containing the materials-id and composition.
 The program will process the CSV file and generate features at runtime.